Talcum Powder and Mesothelioma

 Wastewater plants use talc to purify water.

 Asbestos-contaminated talc in mines and factories could have exposed workers.
 Talc miners, millers and factory workers are most at risk.

 Some studies link talcum powder containing asbestos to mesothelioma, but others do not.

 For example, a 2014 study found asbestos fibers in the lungs of a woman who used talcum powder and died of mesothelioma.

 Ronald E. Gordon and colleagues published the study and said that asbestos fibers from the powder accumulated in the woman’s lungs.
 They tested 50 samples of one brand of talcum powder produced over a 50-year period and found asbestos.

-A 2002 study found several talc miners and millers in New York state developed mesothelioma.
+A 2002 study found that several talc miners and millers in New York state developed mesothelioma.

 Another 2017 study in the journal Inhalation Toxicology found no asbestos in cosmetic talc.

 The FDA conducted a study of samples of raw cosmetic talc from September 2009 to September 2010.

 The agency did not find asbestos in the talc samples.
-But, only four talc suppliers provided samples.
+However, only four talc suppliers provided samples.

 The FDA said the results of the study “do not prove that most or all talc or talc-containing cosmetic products currently marketed in the United States are likely to be free of asbestos contamination.”

 Recently, a few people who developed mesothelioma filed lawsuits against talcum powder manufacturers.

 The lawsuits claim that manufacturers knew that their products contained asbestos and could cause cancer.

 In April 2018, a New Jersey jury awarded Stephen Lanzo III and his wife $117 million after he said talcum powder caused his mesothelioma.